List of capitals in the United States: Former national capitals

-Four of the 50 U.S. states, Hawaii, Texas, California, and Vermont, were once de jure sovereign states with diplomatic recognition from the international community.
+Four of the 50 U.S. states—Hawaii, Texas, California, and Vermont—were once de jure sovereign states with diplomatic recognition from the international community.
 California did not have a capital during its time as a sovereign nation.

 Hawaii

 During its history as a sovereign nation (Kingdom of Hawaii, 1795–1893; Republic of Hawaii, 1894–1898), five sites served as the capital of Hawaii:

-Honolulu twice served as the national capital of Hawaii and is now the state capital.
+Honolulu has served as the capital of Hawaii since it was an independent kingdom.
+The Iolani Palace (pictured) served as the seat of government until 1969.
+Currently, the governor of Hawaii resides at Washington Place.